majeedthaika/JARVIS_Security_System/README.md

 c.
 Make sure the labels.txt files in both train/ and test/ folder point to the correct absolute image path

 d.
 These files have NOT been tested yet!

+e.
+There is a bug where the last image is saved, but the label gets put to the labels.txt file